Jaypee Infratech

-Jaypee Infratech Ltd (JIL) is an Indian real estate company with its head office in Noida, Gautam Buddha Nagar, India.
+Jaypee Infratech Ltd (JIL) was an Indian real estate company with its head office in Noida, Gautam Buddha Nagar, India.
 JIL was formed by Manoj Gaur elder son of Indian Entrepreneur Jaiprakash Gaur, the owner of Jaypee Group.
-The company is majorly engaged in the development and construction of real estate, comprising expressways, and commercial and residential buildings.
-The company is maintaining and developing the Yamuna Expressway Project, a 165-kilometer (km) long six-lane expressway from Greater Noida to Agra.
-Jaypee Infratech Ltd is listed on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
+The company was majorly engaged in the development and construction of real estate, comprising expressways, and commercial and residential buildings.
+The company was maintaining and developing the Yamuna Expressway Project, a 165-kilometer (km) long six-lane expressway from Greater Noida to Agra.
+Jaypee Infratech Ltd was also listed on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).

 In 2023, Gaurs took over a few of Jaypee Infratech's projects.